AckerlyXu/heima/articles/storage/storage-premium-storage.md

 ## Premium Storage-supported VMs
 Premium Storage supports DS-series, DSv2-series VMs.
 You can use both standard and premium storage disks with these VMs.
 You cannot use premium storage disks with VM series which are not Premium Storage-compatible.

-For information on available Azure VM types and sizes for Windows VMs, see [Windows VM sizes](/documentation/articles/virtual-machines-windows-sizes/).
-For information on VM types and sizes for Linux VMs, see [Linux VM sizes](/documentation/articles/virtual-machines-linux-sizes/).
+For information on available Azure VM types and sizes for Windows VMs, see [Windows VM sizes](../virtual-machines/virtual-machines-windows-sizes.md).
+For information on VM types and sizes for Linux VMs, see [Linux VM sizes](../virtual-machines/virtual-machines-linux-sizes.md).

 Following are some of the features of the DS, DSv2 series VMs:

 **Cloud Service**: DS-series VMs can be added to a cloud service that includes only DS-series VMs.
 Do not add DS-series VMs to an existing cloud service that includes non-DS-series VMs.
 You can migrate your existing VHDs to a new cloud service running only DS-series VMs.
-If you want to retain the same virtual IP address (VIP) for the new cloud service that hosts your DS-series VMs, use the [Reserved IP Addresses](/documentation/articles/virtual-networks-instance-level-public-ip/).
+If you want to retain the same virtual IP address (VIP) for the new cloud service that hosts your DS-series VMs, use the [Reserved IP Addresses](../virtual-network/virtual-networks-instance-level-public-ip.md).
 GS-series VMs can be added to an existing cloud service running only G-series VMs.

 **Operating System Disk**: The VMs that can run on Premium Storage can be configured to use either a Premium or a Standard operating system (OS) disk.
 We recommend using a Premium Storage-based OS disk for the best experience.

 **Data Disks**: You can use both Premium and Standard disks in the same VM running on Premium Storage.
 With Premium Storage, you can provision a VM and attach several persistent data disks to the VM.
 If needed, you can stripe across the disks to increase the capacity and performance of the volume.

-> [AZURE.NOTE]
+> [!NOTE]
 > If you stripe premium storage data disks using [Storage Spaces](http://technet.microsoft.com/zh-cn/library/hh831739.aspx), you should configure it with one column for each disk that is used.
 Otherwise, overall performance of the striped volume may be lower than expected due to uneven distribution of traffic across the disks.
 By default, the Server Manager user interface (UI) allows you to set up columns for up to 8 disks.
 If you have more than 8 disks, you need to use PowerShell to create the volume and also specify the number of columns manually.
 Otherwise, the Server Manager UI continues to use 8 columns even though you have more disks.
 For example, if you have 32 disks in a single stripe set, you should specify 32 columns.
 You can use the *NumberOfColumns* parameter of the [New-VirtualDisk](http://technet.microsoft.com/zh-cn/library/hh848643.aspx) PowerShell cmdlet to specify the number of columns used by the virtual disk.
 For more information, see [Storage Spaces Overview](http://technet.microsoft.com/zh-cn/library/hh831739.aspx) and [Storage Spaces Frequently Asked Questions](http://social.technet.microsoft.com/wiki/contents/articles/11382.storage-spaces-frequently-asked-questions-faq.aspx).
 >

 **Cache**: VMs of the size series that support Premium Storage have a unique caching capability with which you can get high levels of throughput and latency, which exceeds underlying premium storage disk performance.
 You can configure the disk caching policy on the premium storage disks as ReadOnly, ReadWrite or None.
 The default disk caching policy is ReadOnly for all premium data disks and ReadWrite for operating system disks.
 Use the right configuration setting to achieve optimal performance for your application.
 For example, for read-heavy or read-only data disks, such as SQL Server data files, set the disk caching policy to “ReadOnly”.
 For write-heavy or write-only data disks, such as SQL Server log files, set the disk caching policy to “None”.
-Learn more about optimizing your design with Premium Storage in [Design for Performance with Premium Storage](/documentation/articles/storage-premium-storage-performance/).
+Learn more about optimizing your design with Premium Storage in [Design for Performance with Premium Storage](./storage-premium-storage-performance.md).

 **Analytics**: To analyze the performance of VMs using disks on Premium Storage, you can enable the VM Diagnostics in the [Azure portal](https://portal.azure.cn).
 You can refer to [Azure Virtual Machine Monitoring with Azure Diagnostics Extension](https://azure.microsoft.com/blog/2014/09/02/windows-azure-virtual-machine-monitoring-with-wad-extension/) for details.
 To see the disk performance, use operating system-based tools, such as [Windows Performance Monitor](https://technet.microsoft.com/zh-cn/library/cc749249.aspx) for Windows VMs and [IOSTAT](http://linux.die.net/man/1/iostat) for Linux VMs.